pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 </p>

 - [Aircraft Design: A Conceptual Approach, Fourth Edition](https://amzn.to/3yVTwJp)  **I served on the AIAA Air Craft Design Technical Committee with this author for 5 years.** This book helped me design several military aircraft. **This is absolutely the best book for aircraft design, and I know the author personally**
-- [Aircraft Design: A Conceptual Approach, Sixth Edition](https://amzn.to/3z3821T)  **I served on the AIAA Air Craft Design Technical Committee with this author for 5 years.** This updated edition includes electric aircraf design. **I know the author personally**
+- [Aircraft Design: A Conceptual Approach, Sixth Edition](https://amzn.to/3z3821T)  **I served on the AIAA Air Craft Design Technical Committee with this author for 5 years.** This updated edition includes electric aircraft design. **I know the author personally**
 - [Lessons Learned: A Guide to Improved Aircraft Design](https://amzn.to/3yUrZIv) **I know the author personally**
-- [Introduction to the Design of Fixed-Wing Micro Air Vehicles](https://amzn.to/3luYmdt) THis book was purcahsed for a small and successful IRAD project.
+- [Introduction to the Design of Fixed-Wing Micro Air Vehicles](https://amzn.to/3luYmdt) This book was purchased for a small and successful IRAD project.
 06/14
 - [Dynamics of Flight - Etkin & Reid](https://amzn.to/3LHmp3D) This book helped me design several military aircraft.
 Excellent book for understanding stability variables and derivatives.
 06/07
 - [Fundamentals of Astrodynamics](https://amzn.to/3ZXsYDv) 08/16
 - [Radar Cross Section Second Edition](https://amzn.to/3Z6RroJ) This book helped me design several military aircraft.
 01/08